 Opening your Solo 401(k) account will include filing the documents and establishing a trust, with the account holder as the trustee.
 Then a separate, dedicated business checking account will be opened at a bank of your choice for the funds to go into and any expenses to come out of.
 This process can take up to a few weeks.

 To set up your separate business checking account, try Chase.
-Chase Business Checking accounts can be opened with as little as $25 and have some of the lowest fees available.
-Best of all, first-time Chase Business Checking customers are eligible for a $300 bonus.
+Chase Business Checking accounts can be opened with no minimum deposit and have some of the lowest fees available.
+Best of all, first-time Chase Business Checking customers are eligible for a $200 bonus.